 The following night, an off-duty Kannai is trying to convince his sister – and himself – that he is not still worrying about the incident when a servant interrupts to say that three men have called to see him.
 Kannai instinctively takes his sword with him, and just as well: the three reveal that they are retainers of Kannai’s strange visitor who, they insist, was wounded the previous night.
 They warn Kannai that he will be back to repay the injury, once his wounds have healed.
 Kannai draws his sword and strikes at the three—but they prove every bit as elusive as their master.

 The story breaks off suddenly, leaving Kannai, his sanity crumbling, laughing hysterically as the men he has just “killed” close in on him again…

-We then return to the author’s room—but of the author himself there is no sign, though he continues to narrate.
+We then return to the author’s room—but of the author himself there is no longer any sign, though he continues to narrate.
 Shortly afterwards, the author’s publisher calls upon him, but cannot find him.
-He questions the author’s wife, who insists that her husband must be somewhere within; and, when they cannot find him, invites the publisher to wait.
+He questions the author’s wife, who insists that her husband must be somewhere within.
+When they cannot find him, she invites the publisher to wait.
 She then sets about making tea, while the publisher looks over the author’s work—including an unfinished story about a guard, who is plagued a reflection.
 Rather than provide an explanation himself, notes the author, he leaves it to the reader to think of an ending that will satisfy his imagination; to decide the likely consequence of “swallowing a soul”.

 Suddenly, the author’s wife screams—hurling to the floor her teapot as she scrambles away from the cauldron of hot water in the middle of the room.
 The publisher advances cautiously, glancing down into the water—and then he, too, backs away in terror; hurling from him the author’s unfinished manuscript…